-You can also get a fantastic 1975-78 away shirt (above) which was worn when Southampton won the FA Cup as a Second Division team in 1976, beating the much fancied Manchester United in the Final 1-0 thanks to a goal from Bobby Stokes.
+You can also get a fantastic 1975-78 away shirt (above left) which was worn when Southampton won the FA Cup as a Second Division team in 1976, beating the much-fancied Manchester United in the Final 1-0 thanks to a goal from Bobby Stokes.

 So there you have it.
 If, like me, you are a lover of football and all things retro there are a huge selection of classic Southampton shirts you can pick up to revel in the nostalgia of days gone by!